sag-007/Logregistry---using-redis-and-kubernetes/README.md

-# Logregistry---using-redis-and-kubernetes
-multi-tier web application using Kubernetes and Docker.
-This consists of the following components: A single-instance Redis to store guestbook entries and Multiple web frontend instances
+# Example: Guestbook application on Kubernetes

+This directory contains the source code and Kubernetes manifests for PHP Guestbook application.

+Follow the tutorial at https://kubernetes.io/docs/tutorials/stateless-application/guestbook/.